...Highlights: turtles, great macro life/marine diversity...

 There are lots of big gorgonian fans here and one spot in the dive sees a narrow channel between 2 ridges positively crammed with big fans.
 The spot is, unsurprisingly, known as Big Fan Alley.
 The fans grow from either side of the channel and several are of an impressive span.

 Less huge but no less impressive, are the fields of garden eels in the sandy floor nearby.
-The eels of Beqa Lagoon seem less timid than those in other areas, and will often not duck down into their burrow until the last moment of your approach.
+The eels of Beqa seem less timid than those in other areas, and will often not duck down into their burrow until the last moment of your approach.

 Making your way along the healthy reef, there is a considerable amount of life to keep you entertained including lionfish, both of the twin spot and clear fin variety, as well as blue-lined snapper and several species of vibrantly coloured nudibranchs and flat worms.

 As this dive comes to an end you will find yourself off-gassing at around 5 metres atop a pinnacle which is buzzing with action.
 Expect to see lots of grey damselfish, Achilles tang, fire dartfish, swarms of anthias and lilac coloured fairy basslets.
 There are also anemones galore with their attendant Clark's and pink anemonefishes.
-There is so much on this Beqa pinnacle top that you will want to suck your air down to its last breath so you can enjoy all the colour and action going on.
+There is so much on this pinnacle top that you will want to suck your air down to its last breath so you can enjoy all the colour and action going on.

 Seven Sisters - is said to be a site with 7 easily discernible pinnacles, but it is not an easy task to identify exactly where these 7 start and end.
-A better idea is just to enjoy this Beqa Island dive as there is always plenty to see in this ever-changing seascape which, if conditions allow, will take the form of a drift.
+A better idea is just to enjoy this Beqa Lagoon dive as there is always plenty to see in this ever-changing seascape which, if conditions allow, will take the form of a drift.

 After crossing a sandy flat whose chief residents appear to be co-habiting bulldozer shrimp and gobies, you will make your way into increasingly shallow water, where there is a colourful area of rock and coral, fed by shafts of sunlight.
 Here you can expect anemones and crinoids surrounded by legions of colourful basslets and anthias.

-This site is often restricted to those divers with a bit more experience but it will be up to your guides to determine its suitability for you.
+This site is often restricted to those scuba divers with a bit more experience but it will be up to your guides to determine its suitability for you.
 In truth there is little testing here in the right conditions except for a moderate but manageable current.
 There will be a real buzz of excitement as you dive down to this submerged sea mount which takes on the shape of a mushroom cloud as there is a large undercut which narrows at around the 25 metre mark.

 The wall has plenty of interesting features in terms of hard and soft corals but no more spectacular than you will see elsewhere.
 The reason to be diving here is not to gaze at the pinnacle itself but to gaze out from it into the blue for the chance of a big pelagic sighting.
-Plenty of grey reef sharks are almost guaranteed but add to that the likes of schooling hammerheads, nurse sharks, eagle rays and maybe a tiger shark or two and you can see why this Beqa Island dive has the reputation it has.
+Plenty of grey reef sharks are almost guaranteed but add to that the likes of schooling hammerheads, nurse sharks, eagle rays and maybe a tiger shark or two and you can see why this Beqa Island site has the reputation it has.

 Considered one of Fiji's best sites for pelagic encounters, a productive dive here can include an amazing list of big fish and the kind of big fish photographs that will amaze your land-lubbing friends back home.